parasagrawal71/twitter-helpdesk/README.md

 # Twitter Helpdesk

-An application to show all the tweets in which you have been mentioned, in one place and with better UI experience.
-You can use your twitter account to login without entering your password in this app (OAuth login).
+An application to show all the tweets in which you have been mentioned, in one place and with a better UI experience.
+You can use your Twitter account to login without entering your password in this app (OAuth login).
 You will be seeing any mention or reply in real-time without refreshing the page.
-Also, you can reply to the tweet in this app which will be reflected to the original tweet in the twitter.
+Also, you can reply to the tweet in this app which will be reflected in the original tweet on Twitter.